yuanqing/bbb/README.md

 $ bbb 1000 -- "./foo < bar" > results
 ```

-Of, if you have [R](http://r-project.org/) installed, specify the `-r` flag to quickly crunch the numbers directly from the shell:
+Or, if you have [R](http://r-project.org/) installed, use the `-r` flag to quickly crunch the numbers without leaving the shell:

 ```
 $ bbb 1000 -r -- "./foo < bar"